 • reconcile the quality and quantity of data available and analyzed within the approaches used, and reconcile the applicability and relevance of the approaches, methods and techniques used to arrive at the value conclusion(s) (7-6)

-Machinery Appraisers Must Properly Report Assignment Results
+Machinery & Equipment Appraisers Must Properly Report Assignment Results

 Compliance with STANDARD 8 of USPAP will provide a basis for the client to determine that the report is complete and properly communicates the appraiser's scope of work.
 In reporting the results of an equipment appraisal, an appraiser must communicate each analysis, opinion, and conclusion in a manner that is not misleading.
 Reported assignment results should contain sufficient information to enable the intended users to understand the report properly.
 The appraiser must clearly and accurately disclose assignment conditions used in the assignment.
 Assignment results must answer the client's value question.